by Susan Flantzer © Unofficial Royalty 2018

 In 1914, Tatiana, while nursing in a hospital, met an injured army officer, Dmitri Yakovlevich Malama, who was later appointed an equerry to the court at Tsarskoye Selo.
 A romance developed between the two and Malama presented Tatiana with a French bulldog named Ortipo.
 When the dog died, Malama gave Tatiana another dog which was taken into captivity and was killed along with the family.
 Apparently, Tatiana’s mother approved of Malama.
 She wrote in a letter to her husband Nicholas II about Malama: “I must admit that he would be an excellent son-in-law – why are foreign princes different from him?”
 World War I stopped any further development of the relationship.
 After the Bolsheviks came to power, Malama joined the White Army and was killed in 1919 in Ukraine while commanding a unit of the White Army in the civil war against the Bolsheviks.

-In January 1914, the Serbian Prime Minister delivered a letter from King Peter I of Serbia to Nicholas II, in which King Peter expressed his desire that his son Alexander marry Tatiana.
+In January 1914, the Serbian Prime Minister delivered a letter from King Peter I of Serbia to Nicholas II, in which King Peter expressed his desire for his son Alexander to marry Tatiana.
 This is the same Alexander (see above) who was also mentioned as a possible husband for Olga.
 Nicholas II invited Peter I and his son Alexander to Russia where Tatiana and Alexander met.
 However, the marriage negotiations ended with the outbreak of World War I. Tatiana and Alexander wrote letters to each other until her death.
 When Alexander learned about the murder of Tatiana, he was extremely distraught.

 Grand Duchess Maria Nikolaevna of Russia